mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

   --output text
 ```

 Attach the policy to the role.
 Replace "123456789012" with your AWS account number.
+Replace "us-east-1" with the AWS Region name that you plan to use.

 ```bash
 aws iam attach-role-policy \